 Most experts agree that a multi-faceted approach to fall prevention is ideal, so it's considered best practice to have access to a range of appropriate interventions to support fall prevention.
 In addition to this, you need a great quality team on board and staff that are constantly training to improve their professional development and caregiving.

-Amy Cline suggests that "dual use of AI as well as this high-tech DME is definitely assisting with clinical outcomes and insight.
-Making recommendations for this has shown a lot of success among some of my residents."
-Using both AI and Accora beds in conjunction supports data collection for ongoing performance improvement and turns preventable bed falls into rolls.
+Using both AI and Accora beds in conjunction supports data collection for ongoing performance improvement while turning preventable bed falls into rolls.
 Both instruments can assist in the prevention of fatal and non-fatal injuries from preventable fall events and over time can pay for themselves in substantial cost savings.

 Terri Silkett describes the desire for innovation and tech-enabled facilities.
 She says, “Why do your families and residents want that [innovation]?
 Well, we all have smartphones.
 We all have smart lights; I know I have at home.
 I can turn them on and off with my phone.
 We have all the capability of that at home with Alexa and all these apps that people want.
 They want that and they want safety for their loved ones that are in facilities.”